Makrennel/hyprland-void/README.md

 sudo xbps-install -S hyprland-nightly-devel hyprcursor-nightly hyprlang-nightly hyprutils-nightly
 ```

-`-nightly` packages are not recommended - you may be better building and installing hyprland manually instead.
+These `-nightly` packages are not particularly recommended - you may be better off building and installing Hyprland manually instead.

 #### Note for Nvidia Users